nepixl/raid-pokemon-bot/README.md

 Set `RAID_LATE_MSG` to true to enable the message hinting that some participants are late.

-Set `RIAD_LATE_TIME` to the amount of minutes the local community will may be wait for the late participants.
+Set `RAID_LATE_TIME` to the amount of minutes the local community will may be wait for the late participants.

 ## Proxy